jwagnerhki/presto/README.md

 (including zipped or tar'd or via git).
 If you are too lazy to read how to get it but have git on your system do:

+    git clone git://github.com/jwagnerhki/presto.git

+Alternatively, for the original PRESTO by Scott Ransom do:

     git clone git://github.com/scottransom/presto.git

 To update it on a regular basis do